webandras/static-site-express/content/posts/2024-06-09-customize-your-site-write-your-blog-with-netlify-cms.md

 coverImage: static.jpg
 ---

-The frontend of website is created by using Tailwind CSS framework with Flowbite UI library.
 In order to understand static-site-express better, the directory structure is shown below.
 When you customize your site, you need to modify the site generator code a little bit.
 For example, if you want to add about page etc. to your site.

 For the installation guide, [see this posts](https://static-site-express.netlify.app/2024/06/10/welcome_to_static_site_express).